SalomePlatform/yacs/doc/principes.rst

 XML file loader provides

     * a possibility to load a calculation schema in memory by reading and parsing a XML file describing it,
-    * an executable named driver that can be used to load and execute (see Using YACS driver) a calculation schema given as a XML file (see Writing XML file).
+    * an executable named driver that can be used to load and execute (see :ref:`execxml`) a calculation schema given as a XML file (see :ref:`schemaxml`).

 GUI design
 ''''''''''''''''''''''''''''''''
-Goals of Graphic User Interface design are the following.
+Goals of Graphic User Interface design are the following:

     * Provide a general mechanism for the synchronisation of several views (tree views, 2D canvas views, edition dialogs).
       For this goal, a subject/observers design pattern is used: several observers can attach or detach themselves to/from the subject.
       The subject send update events to the lists of observers and does not know the implementation of the observers.
 The observers correspond to the different views in case of YACS.
-    * Provide an interface of Engine for edition with a general mechanism for undo-redo (future version!).
+    * Provide an interface of Engine for edition with a general mechanism for undo-redo.
-    * Be as independent as possible of Qt (and SALOME), to avoid problems in Qt4 migration, and allow a potential re-use of YACS GUI outside SALOME.
+    * Be as independent as possible of Qt (and SALOME) to allow a potential re-use of YACS GUI outside SALOME.